jaspector

 A permit is required before any owner, authorized agent, or contractor constructs, enlarges, alters, repairs, moves, demolishes, or changes occupancy of a building or structure, or installs, enlarges, alters, repairs, removes, converts, or replaces regulated electrical, gas, mechanical, or plumbing systems.

+Not all construction work requires a permit in unincorporated Hancock County, GA.
 The following work is generally exempt: Ordinary minor repairs made with Building Inspector approval that do not violate technical codes; Portable heating appliances; Portable ventilation equipment; Portable cooling units; Steam, hot, or chilled water piping within heating or cooling equipment regulated by the code; Replacement of parts that do not alter approval or make the equipment unsafe; Portable evaporative coolers; Self-contained refrigeration systems containing 10 lb. or less of refrigerant actuated by motors of 1 horsepower or less.
 Note: Contact Building Inspector for approval of minor repairs.
 No broader public exempt-work list available.
+When in doubt, confirm with the local building department before starting work.